radiantlogic-v8/documentation-new/documentation/global-sync-guide/configuration/capture-connector/database-connectors.md

 ![DB Changelog Connector Configuration](../../media/image24.png)

 7. Select **Save**.
 8. A message is displayed that asks if you want to apply the scripts to configure the log table immediately or not.
+You can also download the scripts to the local machine.
     ![Configuration to Apply SQL Script Automatically or Not](../../media/image26.png)
 9. To apply now, select **OK**.
 Otherwise, select **NO**.